 Payroll laws in the state of Oklahoma do not require employers to offer breaks.
 However, employers must pay employees for any time spent working during a break period they are provided.
 To avoid any possibility of this happening, it is recommended that you provide your employees with a designated breakroom or area that is located away from the work area.

 While it is not a requirement in the state of Oklahoma, you should provide your employees with breaks throughout the workday.
 Allowing your employees time to eat and relax in the middle of the workday creates a positive, productive working environment.

 If your business is located outside of the state of Oklahoma, it is important to research your state payroll laws.
-While Oklahoma does not require breaks during the day, there are 40 states that require meal breaks, rest periods, or both.
+Oklahoma does not require breaks during the day.
+However, there are 40 states that require meal breaks, rest periods, or both.
 You can find more information on the regulation of breaks and meal periods by state here.

 LUXA Enterprises is a group specializing in payroll services and payroll law for small to midsize businesses in Tulsa and surrounding areas.
 LUXA Enterprises provides help in payroll processing services for small businesses to increase each entity to grow from a trusted provider.